Do you want to use archaeology in the classroom?

 Are you looking for an archaeological society to join?

 Do you want to take a trip to visit archaeological sites?

 These and other questions can be answered from these pages.
 Our information is designed to aid educators, the general public, and archaeologists.
 Below is a brief description of what you will find on these pages.

-This section provides resources For Archaeologists and For Educators.
-Archaeologists who are interested in working with schools will find materials on how to write lesson plans, state education standards, and information on contacting teachers’ organizations.
-Educators wishing to use archaeology in the classroom will find prewritten lesson plans and activities, links to other lesson plan pages, downloadable materials, and access to the award-winning newsletter AnthroNotes.
+This section provides resources For Educators.
+Educators wishing to use archaeology in the classroom will find prewritten lesson plans, activities, links to other lesson plan pages, and downloadable materials.

 State & National Resources

 Look here to find links to archaeological resources, agencies, and organizations within your state.
 You can also find links to national organizations, and a list of State Network Coordinators who will help you with your questions on archaeology.